amitsuroliya/rails/README.md

 Active Record, Active Model, Action Pack, and Action View can each be used independently outside Rails.
-In addition to them, Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; Active Job ([README](activejob/README.md)), a framework for declaring jobs and making them run on a variety of queueing backends; and Active Support ([README](activesupport/README.rdoc)), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+In addition to them, Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; Active Job ([README](activejob/README.md)), a framework for declaring jobs and making them run on an variety of queueing backends; and Active Support ([README](activesupport/README.rdoc)), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.